 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, with a maximum loan-to-value of the original advances being 0% and with the mortgage portfolio having a weighted average current loan-to-value of 6.9% as at 31 December 2019, the credit exposure is low.
+However, with a maximum loan-to-value of the original advances being 75% and with the mortgage portfolio having a weighted average current loan-to-value of 16.1% as at 31 December 2019, the credit exposure is considered to be low.

-The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgage loans.
-If this income does not provide sufficient funds, the Note holders have no claim on the assets of BOS.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS (see "Liquidity risk" below).
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.

 The terms of the mortgage portfolio agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty.
 BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
+There have been no such repurchases in the year.

-In such an event the total value of the outstanding loan will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.
+In such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.